bpstephanie/wawa-land/README.md

   - ### Blog
     When a user clicks the 'Blog' in the navbar they are taken to the blog list page.
 At the top of the page there is a prompt for the user to add their own post.
 The button to take them to write their own post only appears to users who are logged in, if they are not they will be prompted to log in.

     Below, the user can see all the posts that are available to read on the site.
 The blog posts can be from any user and are displayed here once they have been approved by the Wawa Land administration.
 They are ordered with the newest appearing first.
+Users of the site (logged in or not) can click on a blog post title to be taken to read the full article.
 Only 6 posts will appear per page, users will be able to navigate through the pages of the blog to see all the content available.

     <details><summary>Add Post Prompt</summary>